-|Types of Tectonic Boundaries|
+|Types of Plate Boundaries|

 Spreading center— A linear area where new crust forms where two crustal plates are moving apart, such as along a mid-oceanic ridge.
 Spreading centers are typically seismically active regions in ocean basins and may be regions of active or frequent volcanism.

 Convergent Plate Boundaries

 Convergent plate boundaries are where two plates move towards each other.
 This type of boundary can be found at subduction zones, where one plate slides beneath another, and at collision zones, where two plates collide head-on.

 When continents collide... mountains belts form - examples include the Himalayas, Alps, and ancient Appalachian Mountains when the ancient continent of Pangaea formed. - examples include the Andes Mountains, Aleutian Islands, Japan, Philippines, Indonesia, the ancient Sierra Nevada and modern Cascades Range.

 Convergent plate boundaries are associated with a variety of geological features, including: